What Are Considered Part-Time Hours in California?

 That said, there really isn’t a California law that sets a hard line for full-time employment.
 The California Labor Market Review refers to 35 hours or less as part-time, but again, this is more of a guide than a rule.

-On the Federal side, the Affordable Care Act defines full-time as at least 30 hours.
+On the Federal side, the Affordable Care Act defines full-time as at least 30 hours or 130 hours per month.
 Part-time hours in California usually vary by employer.

 Many employers make an honest effort to properly classify their employees, but some don’t.

 You may have heard that part-time employees do not get the same protection against discrimination as full-time workers— but this is false.